combio-dku/HiCAT/README.md

 - "markers" is a list of gene symbols separated by comma.
 - The markers in "cell_markers_rndsystems_rev.tsv", were reproduced from https://www.rndsystems.com/resources/cell-markers

+If you want to use your own markers, please refer to the [tips for prepareing markers db](https://github.com/combio-dku/HiCAT/blob/main/PreparingMarkersDB.md).

 ## Example usage in Jupyter notebook

 `HiCAT_example_py_v02.ipynb` is example code of HiCAT in Jupyter notebook, where you can see how to import and run HiCAT.
 For quick overveiw of the usage of HiCAT, simply click `HiCAT_example_py_v02.ipynb` above in the file list.